Contest (Bottom): Plot

-Later, Richie puts two and two together when he realizes that Eddie has only 30p left, and yet the Parade copy only cost £1.50 of his £11.80, which should leave him £10.30.
-When Richie confronts Eddie, he reveals he has also placed a Miss World bet.
+Later, Richie puts two and two together when he realises that Eddie has only 30p left, and yet the Parade copy only cost £1.50 of his £11.80, which should leave him £10.30.
+When Richie confronts Eddie about the missing £10, he reveals he has also placed a Miss World bet.
 Richie is less than impressed when he finds out Eddie has placed the money on the hideous, apparently ancient Chinese contestant, as he felt the odds were so good.

 The pair must then deal with changing a fuse when Richie breaks the television.
-In the ensuing chaos, Richie is electrocuted, burns his hand on the kettle several times (exclaiming "I didn't think the kettle would be hot!") and falls out of the window.
+In the ensuing chaos, Richie is electrocuted, burns his hand on the kettle several times (exclaiming "I didn't think the kettle would be hot!") and falls out of the window after.
 When Eddie fixes the lights, he notices Richie is gone.
 Only now does he find the suicide note and assumes Richie has killed himself.
 After briefly mourning his friend, he begins planning to sell all of his possessions.

 Richie returns and the two discuss their state in the world.
 Eddie states his philosophy on life: "You get born, you keep your head down and you die.
 If you're lucky."
-Their contestant loses Miss World, and Richie is further depressed.
-Eddie reveals that he never placed the bet anyway; he only claimed to have done it so Richie would insist they watch Miss World.
-Eddie had instead spent the money on a "slap-up grill" as he saw Richie preparing "dinner" when he left that morning.
+Their contestant loses Miss World, leaving the French contestant as the winner of Miss World, Eddie completely destroyed the telly in fury. and Richie is further depressed.
+But surprisingly, Eddie reveals that he never placed the bet anyway; he only claimed to have done it so Richie would insist they watch Miss World.
+Eddie had instead spent the £10 on a "slap-up grill" before he gets home as he saw Richie preparing "dinner" when he left that morning.
 The episode ends with Richie punching Eddie in the face.